Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 and similarly $a_1 = a_3$.
 Therefore for any $n \neq m$ we have

 Again using \eqref{rec} or \eqref{surf}: $a^2 + 4b^2 = 1, b^2 + 4a^2 = 1$.
 This gives

 and

 If the trajectory has more than one cycle then it has at least 3 cycles and its action is at least 3 from Lemma \ref{lemma:cycle}.
-A forth-and-back trajectory has the action $S = \pi$, this we have found a trajectory with the smallest action.
+A back-and-forth trajectory has the action $S = \pi$.
+Thus we have found a trajectory with the smallest action.